Two major modern trends: increasing male infertility and becoming older parents: all you need to know...

 Other EDC impact (endocrine disrupting) is too much BPA exposure: in plastic and another chemicals that plays havoc with estrogen in the body.
 Again click here for more.
 Quick tip: stop eating and drinking from plastic containers.
 Its better for the environment too and it has a real effect, particularly if done repeatedly over time or with heat exposure.

 Stress: we all know we have too much of it but sadly it really does contribute to hormonal imbalance.
 Starting with too much Cortisol.
 I know the mental stress part is particularly hard to address but even taking a simple step to acknowledge and prioritising its reduction (in whatever way works for you) is a positive step.

 Too much heat and radiation: the testicles are outside of the body for a reason - on average they need 2 degrees lower than body temperature.
 Very skinny jeans and Lycra - not helpful!

-In fact, the science is pretty compelling when it comes to antioxidant effect on sperm.
+The science is pretty compelling when it comes to antioxidant effect on sperm.
 There have been many studies looking at the effect to protect/improve quality and motility.
 Click here for much more: what/where to find them but the quick take:

 Sulfur rich foods (think cruciferous vegetables)